Apr 22, 2021

 - 1-click OS install.
 Use the right operating system from a wide choice of the best Linux distributions.

 - Server snapshots.
-Keep your files and server settings secure with automatic backup/restore feature.
+Keep your files and server settings secure with automatic backup/restore features.

 - Isolated resources.
-Every drop of power in your hands.
 No other user on the machine will be able to tap into your resources.

 - The freedom to build your own environment.
 Root access will let you set up custom software solutions and control various server-side settings.